lztjy/LCNet/README.md

 # A Lightweight Context-Aware Network for Real-Time Semantic Segmentation
-The code of LCNet will be open source
+The code of LCNet will be open soon